devosu/dev-website/content/projects.md

 {{< section id="contact" >}}

-# 🌵     Join us
+# 🌵     Join a Project
+Any and all students and faculty are fully welcome in joining our endeavors in providing high-quality projects for the greater Ohio State University community.
+To join a project, join our [Discord](https://to.osu.dev/discord) and open a ticket in the #contactus chat to begin the process.

+# 📝 Propose a Project
-If there are any student organizations and school departments want to work with us, join our  [Discord](https://to.osu.dev/discord) to chat with our officers to help you find your own software solutions.
+If there are any students, organizations and school departments that want to propose a project idea, join our  [Discord](https://to.osu.dev/discord) and open a ticket in the #contactus chat, or email us at [dev@osu.edu](mailto:dev@osu.edu)

-Reach out to us at [dev@osu.edu](mailto:dev@osu.edu) if you have any questions, concerns, or suggestions.

 {{< /section >}}